A REFLECTION FROM REVD HANNAH THEOBALD

 +There is a York Food Bank collection box in the Church Hall+

-Single Most Urgently needed Item (please): Long Life Cartons of Juice or Bottles of Squash
+Single Most Urgently needed Item (please): Tinned Vegetarian meals

-We are running low of (please): Tinned Veg (carrots, peas, sweetcorn), Jars of Pasta/ Curry Sauces, Tinned Soup, Small Jars of Coffee, Tinned Rice Pudding and Custard, Vegetarian Tinned Meals, Biscuits
+We are running low of (please): Tinned Baked Beans & Tinned Spaghetti, Tinned Tomatoes, Tinned Veg (Carrots, Peas, Sweetcorn, Potatoes), Small Jars of Coffee, Tinned Rice Pudding and Custard, Tinned Fruit, Bottles of Squash, Small Packets of Biscuits, Sweets/Chocolate, Sugar

 We are well stocked in (thank you!): Nappies size 1, 2, and 4

-Unfortunately they are unable to accept (sorry): Out of Date (Past best before date) or opened items, Chilled/Frozen Products, Homemade Items (notably Jam), Baby Formula Milk, Medical Items (tablets, medicines, medical incontinence pads, Fortisip Bottles), Alcoholic Drinks
+Unfortunately they are unable to accept (sorry): Out of Date (Past best before date) or opened items, Chilled/Frozen Products, Homemade Items (notably Jam and Chutney), Baby Formula Milk, Medical Items (tablets, medicines, medical incontinence pads, Fortisip Bottles)

-+There is also a local Foodshare collection box in the Church Hall entrance+REMINDER
++There is also a local Foodshare collection box in the Church Hall entrance+

 ST OSWALD’S CHURCH HALL RECYCLING HUB